-- We divested a majority of our ownership interest in PSL to Sanken (the "PSL Divestiture"), in connection with which: - Our equity interests in PSL were recapitalized (the "Recapitalization") in exchange for (i) the contribution by us to PSL of \$15.0 million of intercompany debt, representing a portion of the aggregate principal amount of debt owed by PSL to us under certain intercompany loan agreements (the "Existing Allegro Loans"), (ii) the assumption by us of \$42.7 million in aggregate principal amount of debt owed by PSL to Sanken under certain intercompany loan and line-of- credit agreements (the "PSL-Sanken Loans"), that was subsequently forgiven in exchange for our transfer to Sanken of 70% of the issued and outstanding equity interests in PSL, and (iii) the termination of the Existing Allegro Loans and the issuance, pursuant to a consolidated and restructured loan agreement (the "Consolidated Loan Agreement"), of a note payable to us in an aggregate principal amount of \$51.4 million (representing the aggregate principal amount of debt outstanding under the Existing Allegro Loans prior to their termination); and - In exchange for the extinguishment of all outstanding indebtedness owed by us to Sanken under the PSL-Sanken Loans, we (i) divested 70% of the issued and outstanding equity interests in PSL to Sanken, as a result of which Sanken holds a 70% majority share in PSL and we hold a 30% interest, and (ii) amended and restated the existing limited liability company agreement of PSL to admit Sanken as a member, reflect the Recapitalization and otherwise reflect the rights and obligations of us and Sanken thereunder; and - AML entered into a letter agreement with Sanken providing for, among other things, the termination of AML's services under the Sanken Products Distribution Agreement, and Sanken and PSL entered into a new distribution agreement providing for PSL to serve as a distributor of Sanken products in North America, South America and Europe.
+- · We divested a majority of our ownership interest in PSL to Sanken (the "PSL Divestiture"), in connection with which: - Our equity interests in PSL were recapitalized (the "Recapitalization") in exchange for (i) the contribution by us to PSL of \$15.0 million of intercompany debt, representing a portion of the aggregate principal amount of debt owed by PSL to us under certain intercompany loan agreements (the "Existing Allegro Loans"), (ii) the assumption by us of \$42.7 million in aggregate principal amount of debt owed by PSL to Sanken under certain intercompany loan and line-of- credit agreements (the "PSL-Sanken Loans"), that was subsequently forgiven in exchange for our transfer to Sanken of 70% of the issued and outstanding equity interests in PSL, and (iii) the termination of the Existing Allegro Loans and the issuance, pursuant to a consolidated and restructured loan agreement (the "Consolidated Loan Agreement"), of a note payable to us in an aggregate principal amount of \$51.4 million (representing the aggregate principal amount of debt outstanding under the Existing Allegro Loans prior to their termination); and - In exchange for the extinguishment of all outstanding indebtedness owed by us to Sanken under the PSL-Sanken Loans, we (i) divested 70% of the issued and outstanding equity interests in PSL to Sanken, as a result of which Sanken holds a 70% majority share in PSL and we hold a 30% interest, and (ii) amended and restated the existing limited liability company agreement of PSL to admit Sanken as a member, reflect the Recapitalization and otherwise reflect the rights and obligations of us and Sanken thereunder; and - AML entered into a letter agreement with Sanken providing for, among other things, the termination of AML's services under the Sanken Products Distribution Agreement, and Sanken and PSL entered into a new distribution agreement providing for PSL to serve as a distributor of Sanken products in North America, South America and Europe.

-The unaudited pro forma consolidated statements of income for the fiscal year ended March 27, 2020 and for the three-month period ended June 26, 2020 are based upon the historical financial statements included elsewhere in this prospectus.
-The unaudited pro forma consolidated statements of income give effect to the PSL Divestiture and the transfer of the Sanken products distribution business to PSL as if each had occurred on March 30, 2019 (the first day of the fiscal year ended March 27, 2020).
-No pro forma consolidated balance sheet is presented as these transactions are already included in our unaudited consolidated balance sheet as of June 26, 2020.
+The unaudited pro forma consolidated statement of income for the fiscal year ended March 27, 2020 is based upon the historical financial statements included elsewhere in this prospectus.
+The unaudited pro forma consolidated statement of income gives effect to the PSL Divestiture and the transfer of the Sanken products distribution business to PSL as if each had occurred on March 30, 2019 (the first day of the fiscal year ended March 27, 2020).
+No pro forma consolidated balance sheet is presented as these transactions are already included in our unaudited consolidated balance sheet as of June 26, 2020, which will be presented in a subsequent filing of the registration statement of which this prospectus forms a part.

-The unaudited pro forma consolidated statements of income are intended for illustrative purposes only and do not necessarily indicate our results of operations that would have been achieved if the continued effects of the

-PSL Divestiture and the transfer of the Sanken products distribution business had occurred on March 30, 2019 (the first day of the fiscal year ended March 27, 2020), nor are they indicative of future results of operations.
+The unaudited pro forma consolidated statement of income is intended for illustrative purposes only and does not necessarily indicate our results of operations that would have been achieved if the PSL Divestiture and the transfer of the Sanken products distribution business had occurred on March 30, 2019, nor is it indicative of future results of operations.
 The pro forma adjustments are based upon available information and assumptions that management believes are reasonable under the circumstances.
 In addition, such adjustments are estimates and may not prove to be accurate.
-The unaudited pro forma consolidated statements of income do not give effect to any of the other Divestiture Transactions described elsewhere in this prospectus under "Prospectus Summary-The Divestiture Transactions."
+The unaudited pro forma consolidated statement of income does not give effect to any of the other Divestiture Transactions described elsewhere in this prospectus under "Prospectus Summary-The Divestiture Transactions."